lu876/Neural-collapse-inspired-debiased-representation-learning-for-Min-max-fairness/README.md

 # Neural-collapse-inspired-debiased-representation-learning-for-Min-max-fairness
-This repository contains the implementation code for our work presented at the KDD conference.
+This repository contains the implementation code for our work presented at the KDD24 conference.
 Follow the steps below to set up the environment, prepare the data, and reproduce our experiments.

 ## Environment Setup